arthurseredaa/jest-testing/README.md

 # jest-testing

-Learn to write utin tests for different cases
+Learn to write unit tests for different cases